Esubaalew/esubaalew.github.io/src/content/wegoch/modern-love.md

 **Confrontation** meant fighting the feeling as it tried to take hold and weakening it until I was free again.
 This involved searching for the woman's flaws or weaknesses in my mind to make the love wither away.
 I would focus on her style of dress, her friends, her past, or her hygiene to ensure I gave myself no chance to fall for her.

-The third, **Acceptance**, meant choosing to be in love but without deviating from my life's purpose—balancing love on one side and my education on the other.
+The third, **Acceptance**, meant choosing to be in love but without deviating from my life's purpose - balancing love on one side and my education on the other.

 I never thought the third option would actually happen to me.
 I was a man of firm principles.
 I used to say I would never surrender to a "modern woman" who gives away her dignity for a "Hi" text, who sells her culture and pure thoughts, or who wanders with men under the cover of darkness.

 But today, everything changed.
-A feeling I had never known—one that couldn't be classified as joy or sorrow—took over my spirit.
+A feeling I had never known - one that couldn't be classified as joy or sorrow - took over my spirit.
 Without knowing how, I bypassed my first strategy of prevention.
 Finding myself restless and captivated, I realized it was time to use the second strategy.

 I began looking for reasons to dislike her.
 I would walk past her secretly, I would write poems of praise while thinking of her, and I found myself drowned in the thought that she was "different."

 I started applying the second strategy: Confrontation.
 I scrutinized her clothes, her way of speaking, her daily routine, her mindset, and her friends.
 None of them were the type I usually liked, yet I couldn't stop.
 The world outside of her seemed dark.
 When the second strategy failed, I began to doubt myself so much that I went to Tsebel (holy water) at night for seven days to be blessed.
 No change came.

 Even though I didn't like "everything" about her, I loved her.
 Love had exiled my logic and moved into my character.
-I felt I had to tell her my feelings, because holding hot food in your mouth only leads to burns—eventually, you must swallow.
+I felt I had to tell her my feelings, because holding hot food in your mouth only leads to burns - eventually, you must swallow.

 To build up my courage and decide what to say, I stayed away from school for four days and skipped my classes for two.